 Dr. Humphries began what would become a 20-year odyssey – and a Sysiphian struggle – that changed her life.
 It should change everyone’s life, at least in how we think about vaccination.
 This isn’t about anti-vaxxer BS trotted out by vaccine pushers and corporate shills trolling the internet to deliver insults to free thinkers everywhere.
 It’s not about marginalizing anyone who wishes to actually study the subject from a scientific perspective.
 This book is about looking closely at the entire history of vaccination, and then deciding for yourself what constitutes science, and what constitutes superstition.

 This book “Dissolving Illusions,” by Dr. Suzanne Humphries, would be required reading if school curriculum weren’t controlled by corporations buying off political stooges (So-called ‘No Child Left Behind’ , for one example, is nothing but a government handout to book publishers and testing corporations, a complete mockery of education) to tell us what we should think.
 Vaccination is a $52 billion industry protected by government fiat.
-Most doctors just go along with the vaccination program because questioning it sends one down the rabbit hole with Dr. Humphries and Alice; it is akin to career suicide.
+Most doctors just go along with the vaccination program, because questioning it sends one down the rabbit hole with Dr. Humphries and Alice.
+Questioning the wonders of vaccination is akin to career suicide.

 Vaccination History, Thinking Person